craigsdennis/improv-meetup/chrome-dev-tools.md

 - [ ] $_, $1 and inspect(el);
 - [ ] $ and $$ are always available (sometimes jQuery gets things confused)
 - [ ] Hover over the results
+- [ ] Escape as a hotkey to open and close

 ## Breakpoints
 - [ ] Sources tab